ThbltLmr/yt-term/ARTICLE.md

 }
 ```

 I initially thought this would be enough, but I ended up running into a bug where the frame rate would drop significantly below 25 fps.
-It turned out that the operation of getting a frame and displaying it sometimes took over 40 ms, so the video would lag behind.
-To fix this, I added a frame skipping check: if we read a frame and the last frame was displayed over 42 ms ago, we skip the current frame and move on to the next one.
+I added logs to different stages of the program, and realized that the loop inside the `display` sometimes took over 40 ms, so the video would lag behind.

+To fix this, we can add a frame skipping check.
+If we read a frame and the last frame was displayed over 42 ms ago, we skip the current frame and move on to the next one.

 <details>
 <summary>My implementation, including the frame skipping, looks like this</summary>